happypeter/githome/wiki.md

     - Fittings: a 50mm vent mesh screen, 4 way Tee.
   - NO.10 Underground P, shared by all floor drains, the inlet of the P is the toliet floor drain which also serve as cleanout
+    - Note: when 2 conditions met, I don't need to vent the P trap: NO.1 the tail of the P is less then 24inch(60cm), NO.1 the main drain it connects to have a really close vent upstream.
+It seems both apply to my case. https://youtu.be/T5LdT2lr1lY?t=132
     - Fittings: 75mm P trap, 4-way-Tee PVC75*50 平面四通
   - NO.11 P joins main drain pipe here. vent goes undergroud to the wall
     - Fittings: 75mm 45degree, 110x75 wye, 75x50 san-tee, 50mm 90degree